Borderline personality disorder Counselling in London | Treatment & Therapy

 Treatment for Borderline Personality Disorder in London

 When seeking treatment, it is critical to pursue treatment with an appropriately trained provider as Borderline Personality Disorder often occurs with other mental illnesses.
 Psychotherapy is often used to treat Borderline Personality Disorder.
-Dialectical Behavioural Therapy was developed to treat Borderline Personality Disorder and uses concepts of mindfulness and acceptance to bring awareness and attention to the triggers and emotional state.
+Dialectical Behaviour Therapy was developed to treat Borderline Personality Disorder and uses concepts of mindfulness and acceptance to bring awareness and attention to the triggers and emotional state.
 With DBT you will learn skills to control intense emotions, reduce self-destructive behaviours and improve relationships.
 Cognitive Behavioural Therapy (CBT) can help to identify and alter beliefs and behaviours that cause inaccurate perceptions of self and others and issues interacting with peers.
 Additionally, CBT will work to reduce the range in mood and emotions to reduce the number of suicidal or self-harming behaviours that result from Borderline Personality Disorder.
 Medication may be used in tandem with therapy to treat mood swings, depression or other co-occurring mental disorders.

 For more information about talking therapies and treatment programmes available at our Clinics in London please visit our Treatment page.